adcondev/my-learning-notes/RED2000/NOTES.md

 - I will continue the Python API example.
 The idea is to create a skeleton for a friend to modify and use in her projects.
 Thus, Github Codespaces will be used for development and testing.
 I did a lot of tests with Docker containers and Codespaces.
 - I set up a container running PostgreSQL with a persistent volume.
 I created a simple FastAPI application with SQLModel to interact with the database.

+- repaired my pc, it wasn't turning on.
+I had to replace the power supply unit.
+Due to a USB overcurrent issue, one of the ports was damaged.

 ---

 ## 🎯 **Current Focus Areas**